 Is a Single Page Checkout Right For You?

 One of the ways that you can streamline your checkout process is to use a single page checkout process, but sending someone directly to an on-page single window checkout experience isn’t right for every store.
-If you want visitors to purchase multiple products, then this a direct to checkout single page experience is not for you.
+If you want visitors to purchase multiple products, then a single page experience is not for you.

 Many people want to jump directly into a single page checkout experience because of these advantages: